Course

 After completing this course the student should be able to:

-• Choose and apply different types of algorithms depending on what the information systems demand
+• Can choose and apply different types of algorithms depending on what the information systems demand.

 Required prerequisite knowledge